szemerf/Bootcamp_Project_1/README.md

 ![Project Azure Resource Group Diagram](Diagrams/azure_resource_group.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+There are three Anisble playbooks used to install the ELK componets and components to monitor.

+  - [Ansible/install_elk.yml](Ansible/install_elk.yml) - This playbook installs Docker and an ELK Docker container that opens ports 5601, 9200, and 5044 to accept calls from the web servers posting log and docker health data.
+This playbook is published to ELK server: szemerf-elk.eastasia.cloudapp.azure.com.
+  - [Ansible/filebeat-playbook](Ansible/filebeat-playbook.yml) - This playbook installs Docker and an ELK Docker container that opens ports 5601, 9200, and 5044 to accept calls from the web servers posting log and docker health data.
+This playbook is published to ELK server: szemerf-elk.eastasia.cloudapp.azure.com.

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use